SkoolNotes/Taproot/2020ISOS101/KBxISOSMLPrivacy.md

 	- that same data on the large scale could save countless lives

 - forced to give data by tragedy of the commons
-	- you want ml networks to portray your demographic acuratley,
+	- you want ml networks to portray your demographic accurately,
-	- andd if you dont give data, it won't.
+	- and if you don't give data, it won't.
 In a world dominated by ml,
-	- giving your data becomes nesesity
+	- giving your data becomes necessity

-- forced to give data by economic nessesity
+- forced to give data by economic necessity
 	- where data collection is truly opt out, services replace it with paid
+	- economically worse off will be more likely to give data
-	-
+	- skews data collected?